humanprotocol/human-protocol/packages/examples/fortune/launcher/server/README.md

 4. Give to the project a name.
 5. Choose the root directory as `packages/examples/fortune/launcher/server`
 6. Leave Build and Output Settings section empty, it will use `vercel.json` config.
 7. Set Environnment Variables from `.env.development` with your own values.
+(You will need to create an Stripe account https://stripe.com/)